markrebec/excursion/README.md

 end
 ```

 That's it.
-When your application initializes it'll automatically dump it's routes into the configured route pool, and other applications will have access to them (and this application will have access to other app's routes).
+When your application initializes it'll automatically dump it's routes into the configured route pool (unless configured otherwise).
+Other applications using excursion will have access to this app's routes and this application will have access to other app's routes via the helper methods.

-As noted in the example, if you want to use memcache for the route pool you'll need the [dalli gem](https://github.com/mperham/dalli), so make sure to add it to your Gemfile:
+As noted in the above examples, using memcache for the route pool requires the [dalli gem](https://github.com/mperham/dalli), so make sure to add it to your Gemfile:

     gem 'dalli'